syntasso/instruqt-kubecon/02-generate-application-scaffolding/assignment.md

 This command may take a few minutes.

 While the command is running, navigate to `main.go` in the root directory (`demo`) of your `Code editor` tab.
-In this file, look at line 64 to see the `NewManager` function, which is what creates the controller application.
+In this file, look at line 64 to see the `NewManager` function, which is what creates the operator application.

 > 💡 If you want to navigate to a specific place in the code editor quickly, type `ctrl+p` (`cmd+p` on macs) and enter the filename.
 Additionally, you can append a specific line number after a colon (e.g. `main.go:64`).